CircuitVerse/CircuitVerse/CONTRIBUTING.md

 - [awaiting-approval](https://github.com/CircuitVerse/CircuitVerse/labels/awaiting-approval) labelled PR are meant to be waiting for other core-team members.

 ## Community
-Discussions about CircuitVerse issues and features take place on the repository's [Issues](https://github.com/CircuitVerse/CircuitVerse/issues) and [Pull Requests](https://github.com/CircuitVerse/CircuitVerse/pulls) sections.
+Discussions about CircuitVerse issues and features take place on the repository's [Discussions](https://github.com/CircuitVerse/CircuitVerse/discussions) sections.
 Anybody is welcome to join these conversations.
 See the [README](README.md) for more information on communication channels.

 ### Code Contributors